unicef-polymer/etools-upload/README.md

 16. `on-delete-file`: triggered on file delete with the file url as parameter (Ex: {file: fileUrl})

 ## Internationalization
-`assets/translations.js` contains the translations file.
+- `assets/translations.js` contains the translations file.
+- the component handles the `language-changed` event fired by the parent app

 ## Usage example